 - If a Contact's opportunity stage is updated in HubSpot, should the Lifecycle Stage be updated?

 Build your form system

-Once your sales team provides you with several important qualifying data points, it’s time to set up the forms you’ll be using to gather the data they require.
+Once your sales team provides you with several important qualifying data points, it’s time to set up the forms you’ll use to gather the required data.

 Consider creating a prioritized list of each field you need to include.
 This list is likely to be somewhere between eight and twelve fields long.
 After that, use this list to identify which fields will go on each of the forms in your system.

 Build the flow of your sales process